PrincetonUniversity/Iseult/README.md

 Dependencies:
 -------------

-Python packages required: Anaconda 2021/5, matplotlib 3.0 & its required dependencies, python 3.10,  h5py, scipy >=v1.6.0.
-Will not work with older versions of anaconda3 and matplotlib 2.0 or older.
+Python packages required: See the environment.yml file

 To use the movie saving feature: ffmpeg & xterm.